wookiehangover/jquery-tmpl-jst/readme.md

 Process creates a file called `templates.js` in the specified target directory.
 It accepts a template string and a the target location.

+## CLI usage

+jquery-tmpl-jst also comes with a command line tool, which you can use like this:

+    $ tmpl path/to/templates path/to/save

+This creates the file `templates.js` to the target directory.
+If no arguments are passed, the current path will be used instead.

 ## Using as a Cakefile

 Since this is really meant to be used as a build tool, a Cakefile is